B.A. / B.S Williams College '05

 RYT 200 Adult Yoga Vinyasa Teacher Certification - Pure Yoga

 KAY yoga teacher certifications for children, children with special needs, and mommy/me, infants, and toddlers

-I live in Williamstown, Massachusetts in the beautiful Berkshires with my two young children, husband, and service dog, Mindi.
+I live in Williamstown, Massachusetts in the beautiful Berkshires with my three children, husband, service dog, Mindi, and huge puppy, Saffie.
 I graduated Williams College with majors in psychology and art history.
 I finished medical school at Mount Sinai School of Medicine in NYC and began a residency in psychiatry with an interest and electives based on child psychiatry.
 After realizing the medicine path was not for me and finalizing my licensing, I completed a Masters Degree in Elementary Education and pursued a yoga certification.
 During my time in NYC, I taught yoga to students in Spanish Harlem while also student teaching in local public and private elementary schools.
 Throughout medical school and my masters program, I did extensive research on the benefits and impacts of yoga and meditative practices in public schools, citing significant results in focus, self-confidence, and happiness in the children that took yoga and mindfulness practices.